 To incorporate some learning, try Silence, a game in which kids must arrange themselves in a line without speaking.
 You can have your students arrange themselves alphabetically by their first names, chronologically by birthday, as the presidents in order or as fractions by size — anything goes!
 You can stick Post-It notes on them to help them with the organizing.

 Many kids in this age group are beginning to be interested in strategy games where they have to figure out how their opponents have arranged their hidden pegs without being able to see their opponents’ board.

 Here are some indoor recess games for 5th and 6th graders.

-- Guessing games: Play a common guessing came with cards and headbands.
+Play a common guessing game with cards and headbands.
 Each kid receives a card with a picture of a familiar object.
-The card goes into a headband, so others can see it, but the student who has it cannot.
-Then students must ask for clues from others to figure out what pictures are on their cards.
+The card goes into a headband so that others can see it, but the student who has it cannot.
+Then, students must ask for clues from others to figure out what pictures are on their cards.
 You can also teach your students to play Charades.
-To add an educational twist, have students act out characters from books they’ve read, figures from history, or even concepts from science class.
+To add an educational twist, have students act out characters from books they’ve read, figures from history or even concepts from science class.

 Have Fun With Indoor (and Outdoor) Recess!

 There’s no need to fear an extended stretch of rain or snowy weather!
 Indoor recess doesn’t have to be dreaded.
 With luck, some of these fun indoor recreational activities can help you create enjoyable, educational indoor recess plans.
 Whether your students are drawing or painting, playing games or dancing to a video you choose, they’ll be having a good time while preparing themselves for more instruction.
 And who knows — teachers might end up enjoying themselves as well!